classic-addon-manager/addons/README.md

 When you are ready to push and update simply go to github and create a release, once done users will be notified of your update in the addon manager.

 [You can learn more about github releases here](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository)

+In simple steps:

+1. Create a tag for the version you are happy with.
+We suggest using `1.0.0` for your first version.
+You can do this with two commands: `git tag 1.0.0` to create the tag and `git push --tags` to push the tag to github.
+2. Go to your github addon repository and click the link `Create a new release`.
+3. Fill out your release information and press `Publish release`
+4. Sit back and relax as the addon manager propagates the changes to the players.